 As I made my way to the elevator, I quickly did some math and concluded that the owner of (or company managing) this massive commercial building must surely be subject to CCPA.
 What’s more, I had just handed over the details of my California ID, yet had no idea whatsoever what company was collecting it, how my information would be secured, how long it would be retained, and to whom it might potentially be disclosed.
 Granted, the security guard had transcribed my ID details by hand, but how are those handwritten logs stored and where?
 And who’s to say this information isn’t then entered into a computer system at the end of each business day?
 I arrived for my meeting and quickly turned my attention elsewhere, but this occurrence made me realize just how personal information that is collected offline has been overlooked in all of the CCPA frenzy.

 What are the risks of failing to do so?
 This depends, but they could include (a) worst case scenario, a security breach that “fits the bill” and ends in a class action lawsuit, or (b) best case scenario, a complaint to the California Attorney General.
-Truth be told, until enforcement of CCPA begins in July 2020, or until a major class action lawsuit is filed for a security breach under CCPA, nobody has much visibility on how things will play out.
+Until enforcement of CCPA begins in July 2020, or until a major class action lawsuit is filed for a security breach under CCPA’s private right of action, nobody has much visibility on how things will play out.
 The California Attorney General does not have unlimited resources, so this will be interesting.
 In the meantime, for some high-level points on how to address the offline collection of personal information, I would again refer you back to our last blog post.
 Although geared toward the restaurant industry, it touches on some of the questions that come up for many brick and mortar companies dealing with data collected offline.

 Bottom line?
 If your organization collects or handles personal information (and/or relies on service providers to do so), privacy should be front and center.
 As technology merges with every aspect of operating a building, privacy and security practices should be regularly assessed to ensure compliance with applicable laws, beginning with CCPA.
 In fact, we can’t stress this enough for all types of companies: the more quickly they address privacy and security in their day-to-day operations, the better equipped they will be to face the oncoming onslaught of broader and stronger privacy and security laws.